-Fact: Homeschoolers tend to extend civil liberties, even those with whom they disagree
+Fact: Homeschoolers tend to extend civil liberties, even to those with whom they disagree

 In the history of the world, there has rarely been a society as open and free as ours.
 We must not be taken captive to pleasant-sounding ideologies that promise peace or security, but cost us our freedom.
 It is not tolerant to shut down discussion by smashing property, threatening violence against, or ostracizing those with whom one disagrees.

 In Saskatchewan, school attendance is compulsory for children over 6 and under 16 years of age, but The Education Act provides an exemption for home based education.
 The home-based education laws in Saskatchewan seeks to balance the rights of parents and children with the compelling interest of the province.